gastonstat/packyourcode/packyourcode.utf8.md

 ## Introduction

-We begin describing how to create object classes.
+In this chapter we describe how to create object classes in R. Specifically, we will focus on the so-called __S3 classes__ or S3 system.
+This is one of the three types of Object Oriented (OO) systems available in R, and it is the most common among R packages.

 ## Objects and Classes

-Let's use the `toss()` function from the previous chapter.
+In the previous chapter we learned how to create a `toss()` function, and also how to document it with roxygen comments.
 We can invoke `toss()` to generate a first series of five tosses, and then compute the proportion of heads:

 ```r